 Challenges in Developing Future-Fluent Leaders in Asia

-As Asia’s GDP is set to grow and contribute to about 60% of global economy growth by 2030, HR functions in organizations will have to develop leaders that can not only deal with the here-and-now challenges, but also to proactively prepare organizations for the recovery quickly.
+As Asia’s GDP is set to grow and contribute to about 60% of global economic growth by 2030, HR functions in organizations will have to develop leaders that can not only deal with the here-and-now challenges, but also proactively prepare organizations for the recovery quickly.

 Leadership Development Myths

 While addressing the challenges, HR leaders must also demystify the 7 commons myths that exist in the HR function, in order to develop leaders at the pace that is required to lead in this new world.
 The report also offers a guide to debunk the 7 myths, summarized here: